Friends of the Deaf Community Center (Philadelphia, Pa.) Records

 Publication and Copyright Information

 The Friends of the Deaf Community Center Records are the physical property of the Special Collections Research Center, Temple University Libraries.
-Literary rights including copyright belong to the organization, authors, or their legal heirs and assigns.
+The donor has not assigned their rights to Temple University Libraries.
+Other creators’ intellectual property rights, including copyright, belong to them or their legal heirs and assigns.
 Researchers are responsible for determining the identity of rights holders and obtaining their permission for publication and for other purposes where stated.

 [Description and date of item], [Box/folder number], Friends of the Deaf Community Center (Philadelphia, Pa.)
 Records, 1938-1981, SCRC 11, Special Collections Research Center, Temple University Libraries, Philadelphia, Pennsylvania.